Composing Ricoh Z1 Exposures

 When adding a new bracket, you will have access to an image preview and the exposure settings.
 Place your Ricoh Z1 in the middle of a room with windows at the property you are getting ready to shoot.
 Use the image preview of the Ricoh Theta App to set the first underexposed image.

-For the first underexposed image, your goal is to only see all color tones of the outside scene through the window.
+For the first underexposed image, your goal is to only see all colour tones of the outside scene through the window.
 The rest of the interior room should be black.

 Ricoh cameras have very noisy ISO.
 Select the lowest value possible.
 With the Z1, it's 80.